JFTechnology/ember-keycloak-auth/README.md

 ## Features overview

- * presents the Keycloak JS adapter in a service that can be injected into an EmberJS app
+ * Presents the Keycloak JS adapter in a service that can be injected into an EmberJS app.
- * provide a simple mixin that can be used with Ember Routes to check authentication on transition
+ * Provides a mixin that can be used with Ember Routes to check authentication on transition.
- * provide a mixin that can be used with Ember data adapters to manage authentication headers whenever calls are made to a Keycloak secured backend via the Ember data framework
+ * Provides a mixin that can be used with Ember data adapters to manage authentication headers whenever calls are made to a Keycloak secured backend via the Ember data framework.
- * a few small utility components for display user login state
+ * Small utility components for displaying user login state.

 ## Installation